wp-plugins/flowplayer5/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 0.4 =
+* fixes a critical issue with the media library

 = 0.2 =
 Bugs fixed.
 Player size is no longer fixed: Works better on different screen sizes.